rubenerd/rubenerd.com/content/post/2017/css-for-crisp-low-res-images-on-retina.md

 ---
 title: "Retina image downscaling with CSS"
 date: "2017-12-02T11:45:22+11:00"
+abstract: "CSS is still awful, but this is a useful trick"
 year: "2017"
-location: Sydney
-abstract: ""
-year: "2017"
-location: Sydney
-category: Thoughts
+category: Internet
 tag:
+- css
+- design
+- displays
+- retina
--
+- written-in-sydney
 ---
 I learned a new CSS trick today!
 It's possible to make lower resolution images not look like blurry crap on Retina-class displays, and all it takes is a typical phonebook-length list of attributes.
 From [Phrogz on Stack Overflow]\: